UniSE: A Unified Framework for Decoder-Only Autoregressive LM-Based Speech Enhancement: EXPERIMENTS

 \subsection{Experimental Setup}

-\textbf{Datasets:} The clean speech data for training is sourced from the VoxBox dataset~\cite{SparkTTS}, which integrates multiple publicly available speech datasets after rigorous data cleaning.
-Our training set contains 760 hours of LibriSpeech~\cite{Librispeech} data, 1200 hours from the MLS\_English~\cite{MLS} subset, and 1800 hours of the Emilia\_ZH~\cite{Emilia} subset.
+\textbf{Training Datasets:} The clean speech data for training is sourced from the VoxBox dataset~\cite{SparkTTS}, an integrated and rigorously cleaned compilation of multiple public datasets.
+This set comprises 760 hours of LibriSpeech~\cite{Librispeech} data, 1200 hours from the MLS\_English~\cite{MLS} subset, and 1800 hours of the Emilia\_ZH~\cite{Emilia} subset.
 The noise corpus comprises approximately 460 hours of data from the DNS Challenge~\cite{DNS}, FSD50K~\cite{FSD50K}, WHAM!~\cite{WHAM}, DESED~\cite{DESED}, DEMAND~\cite{DEMAND}, MUSAN~\cite{MUSAN}, DISCO~\cite{DISCO}, MUSDB18-HQ~\cite{MUSDB18HQ}, and TUT Urban Acoustic Scenes~\cite{UAS}.
-We include 60,000 room impulse response (RIR) samples from SLR28 to simulate reverberation.
-A data augmentation pipeline is designed to simulate degraded speech, as shown in Table~\ref{tab:simu}.
-We randomly select operational modes during training, and all distortions are applied to each mode based on probability.
-Note that \textit{interference speaker} has different configurations in different mode.
-All audio samples are sampled at a frequency of 16 kHz.
+Additionally, we include 60,000 room impulse response (RIR) samples from SLR28 to simulate reverberation.
+A data augmentation pipeline simulates degraded speech, detailed in Table~\ref{tab:simu}.
+We randomly select operational modes during training, and distortions are applied based on the given probability.
+All audio samples are sampled to 16 kHz.

 \textbf{Implementation Details:} The LLaMA-based decoder-only backbone consists of 12 layers, each with 8 attention heads and a hidden dimension of 512, resulting in 63M parameters.
 Our model is trained using AdamW optimizer with 30 epochs.
-The learning rate reaches a peak of 0.001 after 4000 warm-up steps, and reduces at a decay factor of 0.98 in each epoch.
-During training and inference, the lengths of reference speech and degraded speech are set to 5 seconds.
+The learning rate reaches a peak of 1e-3 after 4000 warm-up steps, then decays by a factor of 0.98 per epoch.
+For fine-tuning, the factor $\alpha$ is set to 0.4 and the model is updated for 5k steps with a batch size of 32 and a learning rate of 5e-5.
+During training and inference, the lengths of reference and degraded speech are clipped/padded to 5 seconds.

-\textbf{Evaluation Configurations:} We evaluate our model on several benchmarks, including test sets from 2020 DNS Challenge~\cite{DNS} and 2025 URGENT Challenge~\cite{URGENT} for SR task, Libri2Mix clean test set for the TSE task, and Libri2Mix noisy test set with WSJ0-2mix test set for the SS task.
-We adopt DNSMOS~\cite{DNSMOS} (SIG, BAK, and OVRL scores represent signal quality, background noise, and overall quality, respectively), NISQA~\cite{NISQA} and UTMOS~\cite{UTMOS} to measure the quality of the generated speech.
+\textbf{Evaluation Configurations:} We evaluate our model on several benchmarks, including test sets from DNS 2020 Challenge~\cite{DNS} and URGENT 2025 Challenge~\cite{URGENT} for SR task, Libri2Mix clean test set for the TSE task, and Libri2Mix noisy test set with WSJ0-2mix test set for the SS task.
+We adopt DNSMOS~\cite{DNSMOS}, NISQA~\cite{NISQA} and UTMOS~\cite{UTMOS} to measure the quality of the generated speech.
 Following~\cite{LauraTSE}, the speaker similarity (SIM) is calculated using WavLM-base\footnote{https://huggingface.co/microsoft/wavlm-base-plus-sv} for TSE.